 Bumblebees can play a key role in strengthening pollination programs as they are highly adapted to Canadian weather conditions.
 Compared to honeybees, they’ll fly earlier in the season, earlier and later each day, as well as in adverse weather conditions such as rain and overcast skies.
 Bumblebees will also pollinate in much cooler temperatures compared to honeybees, due to their larger body mass and insulating hair (pile).

-Commercially reared bumblebee species will forage at temperatures as low as 3-4C (37-39F), and will reliably pollinate crops starting around 10C (50F); for comparison, honeybees usually don’t become active until around 16C (60F).
-This can cause problems, as in primary blueberry production areas of Canada, like British Colombia, Quebec, New Brunswick, Nova Scotia, and PEI, the typical pollination temperatures average between 3-15C (37-55F).
+Commercially reared bumblebee species will forage at temperatures as low as 3-4C (37-39F), and will reliably pollinate crops starting around 10C (50F).
+For comparison, honeybees usually don’t become active until around 16C (60F).
+This can cause problems, as in primary blueberry production areas, like British Colombia, Quebec, New Brunswick, Nova Scotia, and PEI, the typical pollination temperatures average between 3-15C (37-55F).
 Despite their ability to pollinate in much cooler conditions, bumblebees also perform even better in warmer conditions with peak pollinating flight activity between 25-27C (77F-81F).

 When introducing Quads (commercial bumblebee hives) into your field, it is important to keep in mind that bumblebees are totally different than honeybees and need to be managed differently to maximize their strengths.
 Proper placement in the field will maximize these strengths of using bumblebees while minimizing factors that can work against them.
 Improper placement of bumblebees can lead to worst case scenarios, like the hives being destroyed by honeybee colonies if placed too close, or reduced pollination activities if placed improperly in the crop.